pypdfium2-team/ctypesgen/README.md

 * We do not support binding to multiple binaries in the same output file.
 Instead, you'll want to create separate output files sharing the preamble, and possibly use module linking, as described above.

 *ctypesgen*
-* The conflicting names resolver is currently untested, in particular the handling of dependants.
+* The conflicting names resolver is largely untested, in particular the handling of dependants.
 Please report success or failure.
+* Linked modules are naively prioritized in dependency resolver and conflicting names handler, i.e. intentional overrides are ignored.
+The position of includes is not honored; ctypesgen always imports linked modules at top level.

 ### Fork rationale